The linuxptp package now supports active-backup bonding for clock synchronization

 glibc library.
 As a result, programs compiled for this architecture can benefit from the increased performance of the

 ld linker no longer incorrectly combines position-dependent and independent code

-ld linker combined object files on the IBM z Systems platform without considering whether they have been built for Position Independent Executable (PIE).
+ld linker combined object files on the IBM Z platform without considering whether they have been built for Position Independent Executable (PIE).
 Because PIE and non-PIE code cannot be combined, it was possible to create executable files that could not run.
 The linker has been extended to detect mixing of PIE and non-PIE code and produce an error message in this case.
 As a result, broken executable files can no longer be created this way.
 (BZ#1406430)

 python-virtualenv rebased to 15.1.0

 The python-virtualenv package has been upgraded to version 15.1.0, which provides a number of bug fixes and enhancements over the previous version.
 With this update, the following bundled packages have been upgraded: setuptools to version 28.0.0 and pip to version 9.0.1.
 (BZ#1461154)

 package, a Python HTTP module with connection pooling and file POST abilities, now supports IP addresses in the

 This update adds support for retpolines to GCC.
 Retpolines are a technique used by the kernel to reduce overhead of mitigating Spectre Variant 2 attacks described in CVE-2017-5715.
 (BZ#1535655)